-The Safe and Secure Committee is assigned responsibility for reviewing and approving the Unite Group Health and Safety Policy and annual plan and ensures the governance of health & safety in both on-going operations and construction & development activity.
+The Group H&S Committee is assigned responsibility for reviewing and approving the Unite Group Health and Safety Policy and annual plan and ensures the governance of health & safety in both on-going operations and construction & development activity.

-The role of the Safe and Secure Committee is to:
+The role of the Group H&S Committee is to:

-- Ensure that the Group's policies, procedures and working practices regarding health and safety meet or exceed legal obligations; - Annually review the Group's Health & Safety Policy; - Ensure that the Operations Board is kept abreast of any regulatory changes in relation to health and safety and environmental issues and the impact such changes may have on the business of the Group; - To receive reports as to business unit health and safety and environmental performance, policies and arrangements and any major health and safety incidents so as to ensure that management identifies and implements any corrective action considered appropriate
+- Ensure that the Group's policies, procedures and working practices regarding health and safety meet or exceed legal obligations. - Annually review the Group's Health & Safety Policy. - Ensure that the Operations Board is kept abreast of any regulatory changes in relation to health and safety and environmental issues and the impact such changes may have on the business of the Group. - To receive reports as to business unit health and safety and environmental performance, policies and arrangements and any major health and safety incidents so as to ensure that management identifies and implements any corrective action considered appropriate. - To ensure that all Directors are kept informed of their health and safety responsibilities and duties as necessary. - To monitor the resources applied by the Group in relation to health and safety and where appropriate receive reports from independent advisers. - To review the main risks faced by the Group in relation to health and safety.

-The Property and Operations Boards are responsible for ensuring that the health and safety management system is implemented, and that appropriate resourcing is available.
+The Customer Leadership Team and Property Leadership Team are responsible for ensuring that the health and safety management system is implemented, and that appropriate resourcing is available.

-The Operations Board has created an Operations Compliance Committee which has delegated powers to ensure that greater and more detailed scrutiny of Health, Safety, Compliance and Risk performance is enabled.
-Issues raised from Operations and Support teams are also escalated to this forum for discussion, decision and/or referral to the main Operations Board meeting as required.
+The Customer Leadership Team has created an Operations Compliance Committee which has delegated powers to ensure that greater and more detailed scrutiny of Health, Safety, Compliance and Risk performance is enabled.
+Issues raised from Operations and Support teams are also escalated to this forum for discussion, decision and/or referral to the main Customer Leadership Team meeting as required.

-2.2.2 Chief Executive
+2.2.3 Chief Executive Officer (CEO)

-The Chief Executive of Unite Group plc is responsible to the Board of Directors of the Company for the development and implementation of Unite's health and safety management system and for ensuring that the Group meets all its legal obligations in relation to health and safety.
+The Chief Executive Officer of Unite Group plc is responsible to the Board of Directors of the Company for the development and implementation of Unite's health and safety management system and for ensuring that the Group meets all its legal obligations in relation to health and safety.

-The chief executive has ultimate responsibility for:
+The CEO has ultimate responsibility for:

-- Setting health and safety objectives and targets; - Development and implementation of a robust health and safety policy; - Ensuring that all directors and managers have a clear understanding of their responsibilities for implementing health and safety; - Ensuring that adequate resources are provided to enable health and safety to be implemented within the organisation; and

-Ensuring that adequate reviews are undertaken to ensure the effectiveness and implementation of the policy and; lead by example and develop a strong, positive health and safety culture
+- Setting health and safety objectives and targets. - Development and implementation of a robust health and safety policy. - Ensuring that all directors and managers have a clear understanding of their responsibilities for implementing health and safety. - Ensuring that adequate resources are provided to enable health and safety to be implemented within the organisation; and - Ensuring that adequate reviews are undertaken to ensure the effectiveness and implementation of the policy and lead by example and develop a strong, positive health and safety culture

-The Group Board has created a Group Health and Safety Committee, which has delegated powers to oversee Health and Safety across the business.
+The Group Board has created a Group Health & Safety Committee, which has delegated powers to oversee Health and Safety across the business.
 The Safety Committee is responsible for ensuring that the Group is maintaining appropriate Health and Safety policies and effective controls operate to ensure compliance with these policies.

-2.2.3 Chief Financial Officer (CFO), Chief Customer Officer (CCO), Chief Information Officer (CIO), Property Services Director and Group Property Director
+2.2.4 Chief Financial Officer (CFO) and Chief Customer Officer (CCO)

-The Chief Financial Officer, Chief Customer Officer, Chief Information Officer, Property Services Director and Group Property Director have responsibility to ensure that the necessary arrangements are in place for managing health and safety effectively, and that directors (their direct reports) and senior managers' are accountable for health and safety within their areas of the business.
+The Chief Financial Officer and Chief Customer Officer have responsibility to ensure that the necessary arrangements are in place for managing health and safety effectively, and that directors (their direct reports) and senior managers are accountable for health and safety within their areas of the business.